-(4) Significant Accounting Policies
+(4) Material Accounting Policies

-Having acquired RJR Nabisco's non-U.S. tobacco operations in 1999 and Gallaher Group Plc in 2007, the Group has been growing steadily as a global company and now operates in at least 70 countries and territories, and sells products in at least 130 countries and territories.
-In this context, the Group has decided to opt for an early adoption of the IFRS from the fiscal year ended March 31, 2012.
-A decision based on the Japanese authorities' permission for the listed companies conducting financial and business activities internationally to adopt IFRS voluntarily from the year ended March 31, 2010.
+Having acquired RJR Nabisco's non-U.S. tobacco business in 1999 and Gallaher Group Plc in 2007, the Group has been growing steadily as a global company and sells products in at least 130 countries and territories.
+In this context, the Group has decided to opt for an adoption of IFRS from the fiscal year ended March 31, 2012 based on the Japanese authorities' permission for the listed companies conducting financial and business activities internationally to adopt IFRS voluntarily from the fiscal year ended March 31, 2010.
 Upon the adoption of IFRS, the Group aims to diversify the group's sources of financing through international markets and to improve quality of business management.